-FBT got Train Simulator from Secret Santa.
-All you had to do was follow the damn train, FBT.
+All you had to do was drive the damn train, CJ.

 Secret Santa.
 The frustration of trying to work out who in the hell Barbra is.
 Getting the guy who no one knows what they’re into.
 Or getting the boss.
-Then opening the tat you were given, realising no one at work knows you - or worse, something so on-the-nose they know you too well.
+Its fraught, but there's the opening of the tat you were given, realising no one at work knows you - or worse, something so on-the-nose they know you too well.
 This year I got Train Simulator: London to Brighton - my daily commute.
 I guess all I talk about in the office is gaming and Southern Fail.
 Well played Barbra.

 I’ve always avoided those games like a plague sim.
 I don’t understand why anyone would want to play something real.
 I get realism, but I game to be better than I am in the real world (and avoid it); why would I spend my free time doing someone else’s job?
 I can’t imagine a worse game to play.